ttiny/apache-git-sync-tool/README.md

 * `supportEmailFrom` – From email address to send notify on error.
 * `logs` – (__`true`__/`false`/`"/path/to/specified/directory"`) - Enable
   writing to a log file.
-By default (`true`) file "sync_log_timestamp.txt" is generated in the same directory where is sync.php.
+By default (`true`) file "sync_log_timestamp.txt" is generated in the same directory where is sync.php or "./log/timestamp.txt" if there is directory called `log`.
 Instead you are able to specify different directory.
-Logs are generated only in case of errors.
-  `false` will disable logs explicitly in all cases.
+Logs are generated only in case of errors. `false` will disable logs explicitly in all cases.
 * `debug` - (`true`/__`false`__) - Enable logs to be saved even when there is no error condition.
 * `debugAll` - (`true`/__`false`__) - Write even more logs, the PHP request and